 I’m sticking to personal flights here and not counting my return flights to the US at Easter for business.
 I need to look into what IBM’s eco policy is for such things.

 So, sticking to personal flights, I think I’ve done pretty badly this year in terms of the number of flights I’ve made.
-Tony and I went on holiday to Paxos, a Greek island, in May, which involved return flights to Corfu.
+I went on holiday to Paxos, a Greek island, in May, which involved return flights to Corfu.
 Also, I flew from Southampton to Glasgow for a wedding in June, although I virtuously caught the train back (I couldn’t take the day off work to get the train both ways).
-And Tony and I have another three flights between us between Southampton and Edinburgh for another wedding.
-On the plus side, we went to Brussels for a weekend in February using the Eurostar both ways – which was not only greener but actually quicker and more pleasant in my opinion.
+And I have another two flights between Southampton and Edinburgh for another wedding.
+On the plus side, I went to Brussels for a weekend in February using the Eurostar both ways – which was not only greener but actually quicker and more pleasant in my opinion.

 According to the Climate Care calculator, all that comes to the grand total of £8.96.
 Which doesn’t seem very much but I guess that’s because they’re all fairly short-haul flights.
 I can’t remember how much CO2 that was but I’ll get my PDF certificate within 5 days to remind me.